 For employees enrolled in a High Deductible Health Plan, the County shall contribute an amount equal to 95% of the HDHP plan premium at each level of coverage.

-The County will also fund individual HSA accounts in the following amounts:
+The County will also fund individual Health Savings Accounts (HSA) in the following amounts:

-Employee only - \$1,200 annually Employee +1 - \$2,000 annually Family - \$2,000 annually HSA contributions will be made as a lump sum equivalent to six months of the annual contribution on the first business day in January of each year, and then semi-monthly beginning in July.
+Employee only - \$1,250 annually Employee +1 - \$2,100 annually Family - \$2,100 annually HSA contributions will be made as a lump sum equivalent to six months of the annual contribution processed on the first payroll cycle paid in January of each year, and then semi-monthly beginning in July.
 For the period of January through June, the County will make no additional HSA contributions to employees' accounts after the initial lump-sum contribution unless there is a change in family status.
 The last six months of HSA contributions will begin in July, and will be included in employees' biweekly benefit-eligible paychecks.
-Employees are responsible for paying any account related fees on their individual Health Savings Account (up to \$2.75 monthly as of September 2014).
+Employees are responsible for paying any account related fees on their individual Health Savings Account (up to \$2.75 monthly as of September 2017).

-Moving forward, the County will only provide one County-provided HSA contribution to two employees who are married together.
+The County will only provide one County-provided HSA contribution to two employees who are married together.
 Therefore, if two employees who are married together want separate medical plans, one employee must choose an EPO plan and the other employee must choose a HDHP plan.